 I’ve been fully into Android application development since Cupcake and the original Google G1, releasing the first Gameboy emulator for Android as well as a half-dozen other high profile applications and having my apps featured all over the web.
 I’ve used my expert knowledge in the area to train others and do contract work and consulting for local businesses.
 In the time since I’ve also been working towards proficiency in web frameworks for mobile app development.

-I’m currently a Software Deployment Specialist at UOIT, a University with a difficult to pronounce acronym that you might know better as Durham College (much to my dismay).
+I’m currently a Software Deployment Specialist at Ontario Tech (or UOIT), an amazing University with some identity struggles that you might know better as Durham College (much to my dismay).
 I spent 6 years here learning Computing Science and I’ve loved my time here enough that I’ve stuck around to help improve things for future students.

 I may be an anxious introvert but I haven’t let that stop me from taking up barefoot running through downtown, giving out flowers to random strangers, or inventing random holidays like Run through the Pond Day and Super Happy Fun Fun Smile Day.